dorkodu/sage/sage.md

 - ### Act

     An act is a function *(like a method)* that can be added to an entity type.
 An act is called in a query with *(optional)* arguments.

-    An act is identified by a string name.
-It takes the query as a parameter.
 You can write your business logic code as acts and run any of them by calling it from a query.

+    - An act is identified by a string name.
+    - It takes the query as a parameter.

+- ### Link

+    A link represents a typed   can be added to an entity type.
+An act is called in a query with *(optional)* arguments.
+You can write your business logic code as acts and run any of them by calling it from a query.

+    - An act is identified by a string name, which must be unique within the scope of an Entity type.
+    - It takes the query as a parameter.

 ## <a name="4.2">4.2</a> Query